abdulwahabfuseini/abdulwahabfuseini/README.md

 ## 😄 Fun Facts

-*   I started coding because I wanted to automate my school assignments (and maybe play more games 😉)!
+*   I started coding because I wanted to automate my school dashboard (and maybe play more games 😉)!
 *   I genuinely believe every line of code has the potential to make someone’s life a little bit easier or more enjoyable!

 ---